• Home

 Best paint and primer to use to paint kitchen cabinets

-I also wanted a smooth surface and used Sherwin Williams ProClassic® Interior Waterbased Acrylic-Alkyd Enamel.
+If you want a factory smooth surface and used Sherwin Williams ProClassic® Interior Waterbased Acrylic-Alkyd Enamel.
 It is a tough and durable coating that enhances the look of doors, trim, cabinets and furniture.
 It has excellent adhesion, flow and leveling to lessen the look of roller and brush marks, plus it is non-yellowing.
-This was important for me since I was using white paint.
-It also comes in an interior latex enamel.
-Both are great.
-I used that formula in my previous kitchen and my staircase makeover.

 Paint is not cheap and Pro Classic is pricey, but I felt it was worth it since I only want to paint once and have it last.
-You could add a product called Floetrol to the paint to lessen the look of brush strokes, but that just adds to the paint cost.

 the-best-way-to-paint-kitchen-cabinets